aristot/sails-hook-sequelize/README.md

   }
 };
 ```
-Modified by Raymond FEST
+Modified by Raymond FEST 2021
-to match with Sails V0.12 old version applications
+to work with Sails ^V1.4.4 new version applications
+Sequelize ^V6.6
+MsSqlServer 2019 express
 # Contributors
 This project was originally created by Gergely Munkácsy (@festo).
 Now is maintained by Konstantin Burkalev (@KSDaemon).